A Day of Beginnings and Endings

 Besides the word itself, there are two others clues which reveal that it is the Feast of Weeks (Pentecost) which is being spoken of in the texts where this phrase "on the day of the Sabbaths" is used:

-1. The writer specificity uses the plural of 'shabbaton' to indicate that the day is a culmination of a number of weekly cycles.
+- The writer specifically uses the plural of 'shabbaton' to indicate that the day is a culmination of a number of weekly cycles.
 This plural use clearly separates this day from the observance of the weekly Sabbath.

 Now let us review a number of important events from the following list that occurred on the Day of Pentecost: